TaufiqHassan/ggen/README.md

 Installation
 ------------

-Use the yml file provided to create a virtual conda enviroment (genv)
+Use the YAML file provided to create a virtual conda enviroment (genv)

 `conda env create -f environment.yml`